cockpit-project/cockpit/doc/protocol.md

 You may also specify these options:

- * "connection": A stable identifier for connection sharing, i.e. sending multiple requests to a single open connection.
  * "headers": JSON object with additional request headers
  * "tls": Set to a object to use an https connection.